-The Society maintains five voice repeaters and two digipeaters located near Duncan on Vancouver Island, British Columbia, Canada.
+The Society maintains a number of voice repeaters and digipeaters located near Duncan on Vancouver Island, British Columbia, Canada.

 Mount Brenton VE7RNA telemetry (opens in a new window)

-The CVRS actively supports community Emergency Communication and has designed and constructed a fully equipped Communications Trailer.
-As well, emergency radio communications kits are distributed within our community of members.
+The CVRS actively supports community communications needs and has designed and constructed a fully equipped Communications Trailer.
+As well, emergency radio communications kits are distributed throughout the area.

 Community Events Participation